 If you’re looking for some pumpkin patch fun, then you need to check out Uncle Bob’s Pumpkin Patch.
 There’s a rumor that there is even a corn gun.
 Head on over and check it out before it’s too late.

 Where: 955 Leone Ave., Loganville, Ga.

 Fri.
 5 – 10 pm | Sat.
 10 am – 10 pm | Sun.
 10 am – 7 pm

 Corn Dawgs has A LOT more than just pumpkins, so check out their website for details.
-They even have a rodeo Sept.
-2-3, 2016.
 The general admission price includes a corn maze, hay rides, horse swing, black mamba swings, cow train, petting zoo and about 20 other activities.
 There are a few activities that require additional tokens (tokens are $1 each) such as apple slingshot, bungees, corn cannon, gem mining, jumping pillow, bottle blaster, spider Mountain, ziplines and pony rides.